Here are some miscellaneous important things to remember before departure:

 - I have some suggestions on making the long flight a bit more comfortable here.

 - Make sure you have your assignment completed before the deadline!
 Failure to complete it will result in a 0.
 Also make sure you’ve started the pre-trip portion of your journal before Sunday!

 - Please go over the recent blog post for orientation details.
-In particular, read over the posts on baggage, personal items to bring, clothing, clothing 2, clothing for women, money, electronic items, other items to bring, additional items, paperwork, and a first aid kit.
+In particular, read over the posts on baggage, personal items to bring, clothing, clothing for women, money, electronic items, additional items, paperwork, and a first aid kit.
 Again, I have a checklist to help you stay organized.
 Here are the highlights for each post:

 - Bring about 7-9 days worth of clothes.
 Focus on versatile pieces.
 Make sure you have at least one outfit that you can “dress up” for more formal occasions.

 - Call your credit/debit card companies, so that they know there will be legitimate charges/withdrawals in Thailand.
 Otherwise, they will mark it stolen, and you won’t be able to use it.